- Data mining and Big Data analytics

 Studying the MSc Applied Informatics programme will equip you with:

 - theoretical and practical knowledge of key technological and business areas in today's IT industry and research

 - practical skills in research, analysis, realisation and evaluation of IT systems including the write-up of technical or research documents

 - key tools enabling you to enhance and apply your skills in management, design and the implementation of IT-based solutions to different application domains.

 You will undertake four required modules, a dissertation project and three optional modules from areas such as financial mathematics, telecommunications, interactive systems, social computing or information security.

 - Image and video processing

 The completion of additional learning activities is required to complete your masters degree.
 Normally, required ALA hours will be distributed evenly across each semester, amounting to 200 hours per semester.
 Part-time programmes will normally require 100 to 150 hours per semester.

-MSc Applied Informatics graduates will find employment in the IT sector as systems analysts and managers, software engineers, application architects and developers or project leaders.
-Some students choose to continue as a PhD candidate.
+MSc Applied Informatics graduates will find employment in the IT sector as systems analysts, managers, software engineers, application architects, and developers or project leaders.
+Some students choose to continue as PhD candidates.

 RMB 90,000 for the entire 18 month full-time programme.